 This is exactly the gift of the PAUSE button for me.

 I am not frantically looking ahead, or left, or right.
-I am ok with here and now.
-I am way more aware of how good I feel with the gift of extra sleep.
+And, I am ok with here and now.
+Without a doubt, I am way more aware of how good I feel with the gift of extra sleep.
 I am tuned into my body and permit it additional time to stretch post exercise (something I used to short change myself because ‘who has the time?’).
 I thoughtfully plan and prepare interesting, healthy meals; grateful that I have access to food.

 I’ve been taught lessons by the Universe before.
 The ‘It’s ok to ask for help’ lesson was a doozy to learn.
 I had to have my right foot break from being run over by a car, AFTER tearing my left calf muscle in martial arts to HEAR the Universe.
 But hear, I did.
 As I literally had no legs to stand on.